futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.6.8 =
+* new: support for Gutenberg blocks with embedded YouTube (tested with Gutenberg plugin version 2.3.0)
+* updated admin screen
+* misc bugfixes (see GitHub commit log for details)
+* confirmed working with WordPress 4.9.4

 = 1.6.7 =
 * fix for AMP-trouble as [reported by winderttal](https://wordpress.org/support/topic/error-in-amp-pages/)